orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+commit all changes made in repl session

+---

+Incentivize optimization: Something like the projected use vs actual use because of optimizations, say evenly split that benifit between optimizer and the beneficiary; 50% of that optimization for 1 year after the change? or no time limit.
+Then again incentize contributions where the contributor gets a % of the total costs saved.

+Basically when does the baseline optimization change every year?
+Every 3/5 years?

+How's it measured against changes that bring down the optimization for some feature etc.. should effect the baseline properly

+How to measure the change against the baseline and whether it is actually caused by that change?

+How do you disincentize making a bad baseline in order to rake in early.

+---

 Maybe
 ..{right: .} | {left: .}.. | .. (right?) =>
 ..{right: .} | {left: .}.. | (.. (right)) => // signature per option